 Friday, Feb 23 @ LeadLocal

 Day 2 is all about customizing tools and strategies for work in your local ecosystem.
-Participants will work in teams to develop a toolkit to share with other ecosystem leaders and collaborators back home.
+Participants will continue to learn from each other and work to develop their own leadership toolkits to share with other ecosystem leaders.

 3:00 – 4:00 – What’s next?